PatMitchell-Tech/Capstone/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Feel free to use and modify this code for educational purposes.
 I'm not responsible for the outcomes these programs may or may not have.

+I wouldn't recommend running these programs on bare metal.
+Instead I would recommend running these scripts on a virtual machine.

+These scripts for the most part will not do any serious damage to your systems but it is better to be safe than sorry with programs of this nature.